simonc312/today-i-learned/Apache Spark/Spark Streaming.md

 To output events that have been processed recently, call `query.recentProgress()`.
 When the results return with attribute `numInputRows` that is nonzero, it means the job is consuming data.

+### Chapter 10 - Structured Streaming Sources

+The streaming data source is informed that data has been processed by commiting a given offset.
+This contract establishes that all data before the committed offset has been processed and subsequent requests will only be for greater offsets.
+Sources may opt to discard previous data to release resources.

+To recover from eventual failure, offsets are checkpointed to an external storage.

+Data sources must also be relayable in the same order and provide a schema.

+Spark Structured Streaming delegates recovery responsibility to the source.

+Examples of unreliable sources are the built-in `Socket` and `Rate` sources.

+The book suggests to avoid the complexity of keeping schema definitions up to date when using Scala, to use the inference method when possible.
+However, that would produce issues down the road in an ETL pipeline.

+The file based streaming data source formats supported are the same as static Dataframe, Dataset, and SQL APIs:
+- CSV
+- JSON
+- Parquet
+- ORC
+- text
+- textFile

+CSV handling of corrupt data or unexpected schema has a `PERMISSIVE` mode option which sets all expected fields to null and stores the entire corrupted value as string with `columnNameOfCorruptRecord` option specified.

+The default `multiLine` option is set to false for the JSON format parser.
+Spark expects each line of the JSON file to be a different record.

+To create a streaming source from Parquet files, you only need to specify the schema and directory location.

+To create a streaming source from Kafka, you only need to specify the host:port (`kafka.bootstrap.servers`) of the Kafka broker(s), the topic(s) which to subscribe and consume events from, and the `checkpointLocation` to keep track of consumed offsets.

+The `startingOffsets` option is only used the first time a query is made.
+All future runs will rely on the checkpoint information stored.
+Clearing the checkpoint contents is required to restart from a specific offset.

+Many additional standard configurations used by kafka can be set by prefixing with `kafka`.
+Such as `kafka.ssl.truststore.location` or `kafka.ssl.key.password`.

+There are certain configurations that cannot be overridden because they could conflict with internal process of the source.
+- `auto.offset.reset`
+- `enable.auto.commit`
+- `group.id`
+- `key.deserializer`
+- `value.deserializer`
+- `interceptor.classes`